greentfrapp/project-asimov/guide_fairness.md

   </p>
 </blockquote>
 <p>
   ProPublica's article documented the "significant racial disparities" found in COMPAS, a recidivism prediction model sold by NorthPointe.
 But in their response, Northpointe disputed ProPublica's claims.
 Later on, we would discover that NorthPointe and ProPublica had different ideas about what constituted <em>fairness</em>.
 Northpointe used Conditional Use Accuracy Equality, while ProPublica used Treatment Equality (see previous <a href="../fat_pet/">demo</a> for details).
+Northpointe's response can be found [here](http://go.volarisgroup.com/rs/430-MBX-989/images/ProPublica_Commentary_Final_070616.pdf).
 </p>
 </div>